szabgab/perlmaven.com/sites/en/pages/multi-dimensional-arrays-in-perl.md

 There are 3 things here that can be a bit confusing:

 `@matrix`, `$matrix[0]` and `$matrix`.
 The first two are related.
 The third is unrelated.
 The first one is an array.
-The second one is an element of an array and the third one is an <b>unrelated</b>
+The second one is an element of an array and the third one is an **unrelated** scalar.
-scalar.
 If you declare an array such as `@matrix` you can automatically use `$matrix[0]` to access the first element, but if you'd also like to use `$matrix` you'd need to declare that separately.